Had I seen it before: No.

 So why does it work so well?

-For one, it does a really good job of establishing our main conflict within the first three minutes: Peter Florick has resigned from his job as State’s Attorney amid soliciting prostitution allegations leaving his wife Alicia, to pick up the pieces.
+For one, it does a really good job of establishing our main conflict within the first three minutes: Peter Florick has resigned from his job as State’s Attorney amid soliciting prostitution allegations.
+His wife Alicia is left to pick up the pieces.
 Four more minutes and we’ve already been briefed on our case of the week: a woman who has been accused of her first husband’s murder is about to be retried after the jury in her first trial was deadlocked.

 As the pilot progresses we’re given even more conflicts to look forward to.
 Alicia must work alongside someone who used to work for her husband but was fired; She is competing against another new hire and after six months, only one of them will keep their job; She doesn’t like her mother-in-law, who has stepped in to help take care of Alicia’s kids.